J-ntk/leela-legal/PRIVACY_POLICY.md

 **Last updated:** [INSERT DATE ON PUBLISH]

-JNT & Co ("we," "us," or "our") operates the Leela mobile application (the "App").
+JNT & Co ("we," "us," or "our") operates the ANIMA mobile application (the "App").
 This Privacy Policy explains what information we collect, how we use it, and the choices you have.

 By creating an account or using the App, you agree to the collection and use of information as described in this policy.